Caster board: Steering

 In order to steer properly on a caster board, the front foot must lean into the curve while the back foot leans out of the curve.
 By leaning the front foot in and the back foot out, the front wheel, which will have its front facing inward, is forced to form an arc with the back wheel, which will have its front facing outward.
 This arcing allows for very sharp turning, but can be exercised for making wide turns as well.
 While attempting to turn on the board at a higher speed and/or using a tighter arc, the rider leans their center of gravity into the turn to keep from falling from the board.
 However, like all vehicles, there is a limit to the combined sharpness and speed of turning on a caster board without it becoming overturned.
 It is possible to propel the board while turning by making weaving motions that are typically smaller than those of a relatively straight trajectory.

 The wrong way to turn on a caster board is to lean both decks in the direction of the turn, which will cause the board to move away from the leaning direction in a parallel-sliding fashion.

 Safety

 A helmet, elbow pads, knee pads, gloves, and shin guards are recommended when using a caster board.
-Falling is common for inexperienced riders.